What is the Gender Pay Gap?

 The gender pay gap looks at the difference in the average pay between all men and women in an organisation, taking account of the full range of jobs and salaries.

-For context, the UK’s average gender pay gap is currently estimated to be around 18%, meaning that on average, men typically out-earn their female colleagues by 18%.
+For context, the UK’s average gender pay gap is currently estimated to be around 17.3%, meaning that on average, men across the country typically out-earn their female colleagues by almost one fifth.

 What are we doing to close the gap?